Gulilil/IF2211_Tubes2_bingung/README.md

 ## **Folders and Files Description**
     .
     ├─ .vs
-    ├─ bin                              # Contains compiled program, only appear locally if you have tried to compile the program
+    ├─ doc                              # Contains complete documentation file of the program ├─ src                              # Contains every algorithm in constructing the program ├─ bin                              # Contains compiled program, only appear locally if you have tried to compile the program
-    ├─ doc                              # Contains complete documentation file of the program ├─ obj                              # Only appear locally if you have tried to compile the program ├─ src                              # Contains every algorithm in constructing the program ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
+        ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
             ├─ Point.cs
             ├─ Route.cs
             ├─ Tile.cs
-        ├─ dump                             # Used to store unused algorithms ├─ method                           # Contains the solving algorithm of the given problem ├─ BFS.cs
+        ├─ method                           # Contains the solving algorithm of the given problem ├─ BFS.cs
             ├─ DFS.cs
             ├─ Solver.cs
+        ├─ obj                              # Only appear locally if you have tried to compile the program ├─ Properties
+        ├─ App.config
+        ├─ App.xaml
+        ├─ MainWindow.xaml
+        ├─ MainWindow.xaml.cs
+        ├─ TreasureMaze.csproj
-    ├─ test                             # Contains input files for the program ├─ App.csproj
+    ├─ test                             # Contains input files for the program ├─ .gitignore
     └─ README.md